 - Cheddar cheese (optional)

-- Cauliflower has got to be the most versatile of ingredients.
-It can be used as a substitution for so many things, such as potatoes (check out my recipe for Cauliflower and Sweet Potato Mashers), wheat products (as in pizza crust, from this recipe I found on Pop Sugar), and, of course for rice, as in the recipe I’m sharing with you today.
+It can be used as a substitution for so many things when you’re watching your carb intake, such as potatoes (check out my recipe for Cauliflower and Sweet Potato Mashers), wheat products (as in pizza crust, from this recipe I found on Pop Sugar), and, of course for rice, as in the recipe I’m sharing with you today.

 - Making cauliflower rice is super easy as long as you follow a few simple suggestions.
 All you’ll need is a nice, healthy head of cauliflower cut into small florets (approximately 2″), and a food processor.